Last updated: March 13, 2019

 - Stay home while sick.

-- Frequently wash your hands, especially after toilet visits, changing diapers and before eating or preparing food.
+- Frequently wash your hands with soap and water, especially after toilet visits, changing diapers and before eating or preparing food.
+Hand sanitizers aren’t as effective as washing hands with soap and water at removing virus particles.

 - Carefully wash fruits and vegetables, and cook oysters before eating them.